 Before you run out and get a loan, check your credit score and make these preparations.

 For most Singaporeans, a car is a sign of success, especially since Singapore is one of the most expensive places in the world to own a car.
-Even a modest family sedan can cost upward of S$110,000 – that’s about 30% of a three-room flat.
+Even a modest family sedan can cost upward of S$110,000 – that’s about 30% of a three-room HDB flat.

 Unsurprisingly, almost everyone who owns a car has had to take a loan to do so.
-While you may technically qualify for such a loan, consider the following before taking on such a huge debt burden.
+While you might technically qualify for such a loan, consider the following before taking on such a huge debt burden.

 Car Loans are Less Restrictive Now

 In 2016, the Monetary Authority of Singapore (MAS) eased curbs on car loans.
 Prior to this, the maximum loan quantum (the total amount that can be borrowed) was 60% of the purchase price if the Open Market Value (OMV) of the car was S$20,000 or less.
 Otherwise, the maximum loan was 50% of the OMV.